 A business in the Gatwick Diamond © Gatwick Diamond

 Coast to Capital would like to thank all of our partners and stakeholders for their valuable input into the production of the Strategic Economic Plan.

+Designed by Baxter and Bailey

 Our vision by 2030 is for our towns and cities to be known around the world as fantastic places to live, to grow and to succeed.
 We will become the most dynamic non-city region in England, centred around a highly successful Gatwick airport.

 Coast to Capital Local Enterprise Partnership

-y @coast2capital
+@coast2capital

-in Coast to Capital LEP
+Coast to Capital LEP

 www.coast2capital.org.uk

 Printed on recycled paper Version 2